staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-overview.md

 ## Benefits of enabling domain capture

-Domain capture benefits both administrators and developers.
+Domain capture benefits both administrators and developers in the following ways:

-For administrators, domain capture consolidates all of the Postman user accounts that exist within your organization into one team.
-Maintaining one Postman Enterprise team simplifies team management.
-Whether you're reviewing [reports](/docs/reports/reports-overview/), tracking [Secret Scanner notifications](/docs/administration/token-scanner/), or implementing an [API governance strategy](/docs/api-governance/api-governance-overview/), you'll only need to use one dashboard to maintain compliance and security across your organization.
-Enabling domain capture ensures there is no unauthorized usage within your organization.
-It also ensures that all Postman users associated with your domain will be directed to use your organization's official team.
+* **Administrators** - Domain capture consolidates all of the Postman user accounts within your organization into one Postman Enterprise team.
+This enables you to only need one dashboard to maintain compliance and security across your organization.
+Domain capture ensures there isn't any unauthorized usage within your organization.
+It also ensures that all Postman users associated with your domain are directed to your organization's official team.

-For developers, domain capture removes friction from the onboarding process.
-As users authenticate into Postman with your verified domain, they'll be automatically directed to your organization's official team.
-This ensures that new teammates are instantly provided with all of the resources they’ll need to be successful contributors.
+* **Developers** - As users authenticate into Postman with your verified domain, domain capture automatically directs users to your organization's official team.
+This ensures that new teammates are instantly provided all of the resources they’ll need to be successful contributors.

 ## Prerequisites for domain capture